-5. Initial situation in the villages5.1 Financial resources
+5.1 Financial resources

 The CA as the methodological framework underlying the evaluation of the MVP perceives income and financial resources as instruments, respectively as means to achieve capabilities and functionings.
 In order to measure income poverty in the villages, threshold for extreme poverty of INR 420 has been used.
 However, as the CA challenges the neglect of intra-household inequalities of this widespread global measurement practice, we have also directly asked every respondent whether she or he is personally able to spend more than INR 420 per month.